You must submit your application online.

 There will always be at least one interview.
 The panel may identify the need to invite some candidates for a second interview to obtain additional information.

 First interviews may be conducted face to face or remotely (by telecon or videocon).
-If remote, candidates will be given the chance to test videocon technology before interview.
+If done remotely, candidates will be given the chance to test videocon technology before the interview.

 Any second interviews will usually be conducted on site at our global Headquarters in the UK.

-All candidates for a role are asked a standard set of core questions which are designed to explore your fit with the role requirements specified in the job description.
+All candidates for a role are asked a standard set of core questions which are designed to explore your fitness with the role requirements specified in the job description.
 You may be asked follow up questions based on the answers you give.
 You may also be asked some additional questions based on your application and/or experience.

 If you need to prepare anything, such as a presentation, you will be advised of this before the interview.

 You will also be offered the chance to ask questions so please come prepared with any questions which you wish to ask the panel.

 Psychometric tests may be used as part of the assessment for leadership roles.